 - Choose an email list of employees you want to send the survey to

 - Create a link that directs employees to the survey

-- Ask questions related to your organisation's culture, communication with management, productivity levels at work, and job satisfaction
+- Ask questions related to your organization's culture, communication with management, productivity levels at work, and job satisfaction

 Also, remember to make it abundantly clear to your employees that these surveys are anonymous.
 Because it's the only way to gather true feedback, anonymity is a must.